Developing with the LLVM compiler infrastructure

 Although all of these tools are interesting in their own way, most of them will not be used here.
 In particular, we will be using Clang to demonstrate the compile process.

 We'll be following Building LLVM with CMake from LLVM documentation, section User Guides.
-Now it's time to unpack the source code tarballs.
+Now it's time to unpack the source code tarballs and enter the source directory.

 LLVM, Clang, and related projects use CMake for building.
 Most notably, it does not support building in the source tree, so it's necessary to start by creating a directory:

 There are many CMake and LLVM-related variables that can be specified at build time.
-We'll use only three of them, one CMake and two LLVM-related, specifically:
+We'll use only three of them, two LLVM-specific and one CMake-generic, namely:

-• -DBUILD_SHARED_LIBS=ON enables dynamic linking of libraries, which singificantly reduces memory requirements for building and results in smaller file size of the built binaries
+enables dynamic linking of libraries, which singificantly reduces memory requirements for building and results in smaller file size of the built binaries,-D LLVM_ENABLE_PROJECTS=clang

 Assignment